chitenavi/practica6-backend-avanzado/README.md

 **Warning! this script delete database contents before load.**
 Use in production only at first deployment.
-You can load initial data to database with next command:
+You can load initial data and users, configure .env file for add admin and dev user data, then run (mandatory for first use):

 ```sh
 npm run initdb